vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 CHAPTER III

 the mixed authority of twenty-eight Tantras, ten of the Saiva group and eighteen of the Rudra group.
 The latter also does the same.
 It quotes as authorities the Mrgendra Tantra of the first and the Saurabheya and the Kiraņa Tantras of the second group.
 We may point out here that the Mrgendra is a part of the Kāmika Tantra.
 As regards human authorities, with the exception of only two (I) Bahudaivatya and (II) Soma Sambhu, which have not so far been accessible to us, all are out of those which have been given above.
-The following are the names of the authors and books quoted as authorities by Madhava, which are common to the Siddhānta School, described above:
+The following are the names of the authors and books quoted as authorities by Mādhava, which are common to the Siddhānta School, described above:

 1. TATTYA SANGRAHA.
 2. TATTVA PRAKĀŠA.
 3. BHOJARĀJA.
 4. SIDDHA GURU.
 5. BRHASPATI.
 6. RĀMA KAŅȚHA.